CPT Ryan Timoney

 Despite his impressive recovery, Ryan still experiences obstacles in traditional housing.
 He uses his prosthetic leg during the day, but when at home he prefers his wheelchair.
 The doorways in his current home are narrow and most rooms are barely wide enough for him to access.
 A new specially adapted home from Homes For Our Troops will remove those barriers.
 Additionally, its accessible bathroom with a bench and grab bars will be beneficial for Ryan as he now has to balance on one leg while he showers.

-Ryan looks forward to mortgage-free living and the stability of a forever home in Georgetown, Texas, which will allow Kelby and him to move forward to the next phase of their journey, and focus on giving back and helping others.
+Ryan looks forward to the financial freedom and stability of a forever home in Texas, which will allow Kelby and him to move forward to the next phase of their journey, and focus on giving back and helping others.
 Ryan recently spent seven months working on a website for an association of churches in his area.
 He is also in a course offered by Veterans4Quality, which trains Veterans how to enter the Software Quality Assurance industry and connects them with companies.
-He is currently on a three-month Quality Assurance position.
 In his free time, he enjoys reading, spending time with friends and shooting.
 He also enjoys playing the piano, an activity he started as part of his music therapy after his injury.

 Ryan and Kelby say they are sincerely grateful for those who will contribute to their HFOT project.
 “These homes are tremendous blessings, providing an opportunity to grow.
 Thank you so much for your support,” Ryan says.